 How can Remote Patient Monitoring benefit rural patients and practices?

 RPM allows for increased access to effective, personalized, and easy-to-use healthcare and healthcare devices.
-The incorporation of Remote Patient Monitoring and telehealth in small and rural practices across the country will allow small communities and isolated individuals to get access to the essential care they require.
+The incorporation of RPM and telehealth in small and rural practices across the country will allow small communities and isolated individuals to get access to the essential care they require.
 With a limited number of providers, rural patients are forced to rely on whatever healthcare is closest in proximity or available.
 Remote care gives rural patients greater control over their health and well being and sustains rural practices while encouraging the use of more effective and individualized care.

 With RPM programs that have no upfront financial outlay and are cost effective, rural practices can bypass the constraints that may have prevented them from participating in or offering remote care to their patients.

-As one doctor using the 100Plus Remote Patient Monitoring solution recounts his experience of using remote care in a rural practice, he has found that it “fosters a collaboration that reduces the feelings of isolation that physicians may experience when they go to practice in a small town.”
-He described working with remote care as “having one foot in the city but being able to live and practice out in a rural area,” and found it “reassuring to know that you're on the right track with the treatment plan and are staying current.”
+As one doctor using the 100Plus RPM solution recounts his experience of using remote care in a rural practice, he has found that it “fosters a collaboration that reduces the feelings of isolation that physicians may experience when they go to practice in a small town.”
+He described working with remote care as “having one foot in the city but being able to live and practice out in a rural area,” and found it “reassuring to know that you’re on the right track with the treatment plan and are staying current.”